Immunotherapy and Oral Cancer

 While more research is needed before the drugs receive FDA approval for the treatment of oral cancer, the good news is that because these drugs are already approved and on the market for other cancers, the application process for use in oral cancers will be quicker (and smoother) than it would be for a new drug.

 At Vero Beach Surgical Arts, our commitment to your care, comfort, health and safety is evident from the minute you walk through our door.
-Call us at Vero Beach Office Phone Number (772) 770-9191 for more information about oral cancer.
+Call us at Vero Beach Surgical Arts Phone Number (772) 770-9191 for more information about oral cancer.

 Comments are closed.